RandomCivil/codex-py/CONTEXT.md

 **Tool-calling model**:
 A LangChain chat model configured for an OpenAI-compatible provider that can request tools from an MCP tool set during Step execution.
 _Avoid_: text stream, planner model

+**Tool-call batch**:
+All function calls emitted in one response by a Tool-calling model.
+An Executor starts every call in the batch concurrently, waits until every call has settled, and returns their results in request order before continuing the Step execution.
+_Avoid_: parallel Plan execution, tool-call sequence